EpiCoronaHack/Hackathon2020/README.md

 **Generation time**: the time between the infector getting infected and infecting their infectee

+For participants new to epidemic modelling, we have prepared [some introductory slides here](./images/intro_to_epi.pdf)

 ## Background reading

 This is a very sparse selection of reading that participants can jump into right away.